Baptism of Jesus: Mark

-Mark's account is roughly parallel to that of Matthew, except for Matthew 3:14–15 describing John's initial reluctance and eventual consent to baptize Jesus, which is not described by Mark.
+Mark's account is roughly parallel to that of Matthew, except for Matthew 3:14–15, which describes John's initial reluctance and eventual consent to baptize Jesus, which is not described by Mark.
 Mark uses an unusual word for the opening of the heavens, σχιζομένους, schizomenous, which means "tearing" or "ripping" (Mark 1:10).
 It forms a verbal thread (Leitwortstil) with the rending (ἐσχίσθη, eschisthē) of the Temple veil in Mark 15:38, inviting comparison between the two episodes.

 Luke

-Luke 1 begins with the birth of John the Baptist, heralded to his father Zacharias by the angel Gabriel.
-Six months later Gabriel appears to the Virgin Mary with an announcement of the birth of Jesus, at the Annunciation.
-At the same, Gabriel also announces to Mary the coming birth of John the Baptist, to her kinswoman Elizabeth, who is the wife of Zacharias.
-Mary immediately sets out to visit her kinswoman Elizabeth, and stays with her until John's birth.
+Luke 1 begins with the birth of John the Baptist, heralded to his father, Zacharias, by the angel Gabriel.
+Six months later Gabriel appears to the Virgin Mary with an announcement of the birth of Jesus (the Annunciation).
+Gabriel also announces to Mary the coming birth of John the Baptist to her kinswoman Elizabeth, who is the wife of Zacharias.
+Mary immediately sets out to visit Elizabeth and stays with her until John's birth.
 Luke strongly contrasts the reactions of Zacharias and Mary to these two respective births; and the lives of John and Jesus are intertwined.

 Luke uniquely depicts John as showing public kindness to tax collectors and encouraging the giving of alms to the poor (as in Luke 3:11).
 Luke records that Jesus was praying when Heaven was opened and the Holy Spirit descended on him.
 Luke clarifies that the spirit descended in the "bodily form" of a dove, as opposed to merely "descending like" a dove.
 In Acts 10:37–38, the ministry of Jesus is described as following "the baptism which John preached".

 In the Gospel of John

-In John 1:29–33, rather than a direct narrative, John the Baptist bears witness to the spirit descending like a dove.
+In John 1:29–33, rather than a direct narrative, John the Baptist bears witness to the Spirit descending like a dove.

 The Gospel of John (John 1:28) specifies "Bethabara beyond Jordan", i.e., Bethany in Perea as the location where John was baptizing when Jesus began choosing disciples, and in John 3:23 there is mention of further baptisms in Ænon "because there was much water there".

 John 1:35–37 narrates an encounter, between Jesus and two of his future disciples, who were then disciples of John the Baptist.
 The episode in John 1:35–37 forms the start of the relationship between Jesus and his future disciples.
 When John the Baptist called Jesus the Lamb of God, the "two disciples heard him speak, and they followed Jesus".
 One of the disciples is named Andrew, but the other remains unnamed, and Raymond E. Brown raises the question of his being the author of the Gospel of John himself.
 In the Gospel of John, the disciples follow Jesus thereafter, and bring other disciples to him, and Acts 18:24–19:6 portrays the disciples of John as eventually merging with the followers of Jesus.